 Below are a few that I wanted to share.

-Bringing kids into an already overpopulated and overburdened planet.
+Bringing kids into an already overpopulated and overburdened planet

 However, with the future looking scary with fish-less oceans predicted by 2048, and the degradation of the environment, the future for our children and our grandchildren, is not looking bright.

 As people who care deeply about the environment, it doesn’t make sense to bring kids into this world.
 Especially in the state that it’s currently in and all the future predictions based on current resource depletion.

 It may sound pessimistic, but facts are facts.
 We want to consider everything before taking on such a huge responsibility.

 With so many children needing a caretaker, 153 million globally to be exact, Michael has always loved the idea of adopting.
 Unfortunately, with the current situation in Australia, the Government has made it very difficult to adopt.

 Adopting is something that’s still in the back of our minds.
 However, we’ve put it on the back burner because of how our life is currently set up.